How We Use 3-D Modelling in Residential Design (And Why It Is Important)

 Where it changes the client conversation

-How we use it during design development
+How we use 3-D modelling during design development

 What it doesn't replace